Web Accessibility for Designers

 Design a "Skip to Main Content" Link

-A link for keyboard users to skip navigation should be at the top of the page.
-It can be hidden, but should be visible when it receives keyboard focus.
+A keyboard accessible link for users to skip navigation should be at the top of the page.

 Ensure Link Text Makes Sense on Its Own